 We did a video about a year ago where we hit the streets of London and asked women what they liked on a man and over 90% of them said ‘good shoes’.

-A good pair of shoes can really dress up an outfit.
+A good pair of shoes can really dress up an outfit I recommend you check the elevator shoes.
 Throwing on a well fitted white tee with some dark denim jeans may be casual when worn with sneakers, but wear it with a Derby Shoe or a Brogue and immediately your outfit is suitable for a bar visit or casual dinner date.

 Even if your day to day style doesn’t require dressing up, it’s still important to own at least one of these 5 dress shoes I’m about to recommend.
 Whether it’s to dress up a casual outfit for a night out or to wear with your suit at a wedding, I highly recommend you have at least one of the below in your wardrobe.

 In a nutshell, if you’re reading this and you still think you don’t need to own a good pair of dress shoes… you’re wrong.
 Re-read the first few paragraphs.

 What Makes A Good Shoe?

 Before we dive into the 5 dress shoes every man should consider owning it’s important to understand what makes a good shoe.

 Shoes are an investment piece.
 They’re something I’d always recommend spending more money on than you normally would.
 Why?
 It’s simple.
 Cheap shoes look, well, cheap and they also wear a lot quicker.

 You could head out after reading this and buy yourself a pair of Brogues for £40 ignoring what I’m about to tell you.